ezell38/DroneInTheSky_Elias_Asher/README.md

 Primary Goal -

-Use GPS with the L76B and a Pico to track a drone and display its path on a live map.
+Use GPS with the Ultimate GPS tracker and a Pico to track a drone and display its path on a live map.
 Iterations -

  - Make it send data in real time